 It’s also worth noting that a spoofed website isn’t the same as a hacked website.
 In the case of a website hacking, the real website has been compromised and taken over by cybercriminals—no spoofing or faking involved.
 Likewise, malvertising is its own brand of malware.
 In this case, cybercriminals have taken advantage of legitimate advertising channels to display malicious ads on trusted websites.
 These ads secretly load malware onto the victim’s computer.

-Text message scammers are now taking advantage of the healthy job market by posing as staffing agencies, sending victims to-good-to-be-true job offers.
-In one example, a work from home position at Amazon included a "Brand new Toyota Corrola."
-First of all, why does one need a company car if they're working from home?
-Second, is a Toyota "Corrola" a generic version of the Toyota Corolla?
+Text message scammers can take advantage of the job market by posing as staffing agencies, sending victims to-good-to-be-true job offers.
+In one example, a work from home position at Amazon included a “Brand new Toyota Corrola.”
+First of all, why does one need a company car if they’re working from home?
+Second, is a Toyota “Corrola” a generic version of the Toyota Corolla?
 Nice try, scammers.

-Man-in-the-middle (MitM) attack.
-You like that free Wi-Fi at your local coffee shop?
+Man-in-the-Middle (MitM) attacks can happen when you use free Wi-Fi at your local coffee shop.
 Have you considered what would happen if a cybercriminal hacked the Wi-Fi or created another fraudulent Wi-Fi network in the same location?
 In either case, you have a perfect setup for a man-in-the-middle attack, so named because cybercriminals are able to intercept web traffic between two parties.
 The spoof comes into play when the criminals alter the communication between the parties to reroute funds or solicit sensitive personal information like credit card numbers or logins.